 You will also be entitled to maternity and paternity leave in Spain.
 Just like child benefit, there are two forms of this: contributory and non-contributory, and the amount you receive will depend on how much social security contributions you have made before you apply for them.

 If you become unemployed and have previously contributed to the social security system for a minimum of 360 days over the past 6 years, you will be entitled to contributory unemployment benefit.
 The rules surrounding claiming unemployment benefits are complicated, but the payments are generous, and you can unemployment benefit in Spain via the SEPE (Servicio Público de Empleo Estatal) website here.

 Housing benefit is available in Spain for those who are eligible.
 In 2021 the minimum payment was €525 per year, but this is reviewed regularly.
 You can find out more about housing benefit and whether or not you are eligible here.

 There are a number of other benefits that you can claim in Spain if you’re eligible.
 These include:l

 - Benefit for risk during pregnancy

 The benefits system in Spain is very generous, but the key to taking anything from the system is to have paid into it in the first place: because so many of the benefits are contribution-based, the more you have contributed, the more you will receive if you need it.

 Is moving to Spain to live and work in the sunshine still you’re dream?
 Then we can help you to turn that dream into a reality!
 If you’re looking for estate agents in Southern Spain then why not get in touch?
-Our locally based property experts are a font of local knowledge, and are perfectly placed to help you find the home of your dreams.
+Right Casa Estates are locally based property experts on the Costa Del Sol and we are a font of local knowledge, perfectly placed to help you find the home of your dreams.